Freedom of Information (FOI)

 Information may also be available in large print, Braille or in audio format or in a different language on request.
-For further details please contact us.

 We will use the information in your request to respond appropriately.
 If we need to clarify your request we will contact you for more details.

 Most requests for information will be responded to in full, however, we do have the right to refuse any vexatious or repeated requests.
-This might include repeated requests from the same person or group for the same information or requests which are intended to disrupt the council’s work.
+This might include repeated requests from the same person or group for the same information, or requests which are intended to disrupt the Council’s work.

 If you are part of a campaign group and several of you need information from us, we suggest that you appoint a campaign secretary to be responsible for corresponding with us for information.

 We want to make as much information available free of charge as possible.
-However, some publications within the scheme have a cover charge and where photocopies are requested these will be charged for under our charging policy.
+However, some publications within the scheme have a cover charge and, where photocopies are requested, these will be charged for under our charging policy.

-You will be informed as early as possible if the request is likely to exceed £450 so you have the option to adjust your request to bring it under the limit.
+You’ll be informed as early as possible if the request is likely to exceed £450 so you have the option to adjust your request to bring it under the limit.